qligier/blog/content/posts/2024-how-we-implemented-gazelle-api/index.md

 ## About Gazelle and the EVS Client

-IHE Gazelle is an ecosystem of integrated tools designed to support interoperability testing and conformance assessment for health information technology systems.
+Gazelle is an ecosystem of integrated tools designed to support interoperability testing and conformance  assessment for health information technology systems.
+It is developed by the team at Kereval, for IHE Europe and integrates various components, like

+The Gazelle platform is mainly used by IHE Europe to organize Connectathons, where vendors and developers can test their implementations against each other.
+The platform is also used by various national health agencies, like Switzerland's eHealth Suisse, to test their national integration profiles.

 The EVS Client is one of the technical components of Gazelle; its name is the acronym of _External Validation Service_.
-It is used to verify the conformance of messages and documents exchanged .

-The EVS Client is one of the main components used during IHE Europe Connectathons,
+It is the component that offers a unified interface (both graphical -- GUI -- and programmatic -- API) to both users and other components.
+It contains the configuration of all available validators, and stores the results of all validations performed.

 The team at Kereval is refactoring major parts of Gazelle, including the EVS Client, to improve its usability, efficiency, and capabilities.
 A new validation API is being developed to allow interfacing other specialized validators in the EVS Client GUI.

 ## About Matchbox

-Matchbox is an open-source FHIR server based on the HAPI FHIR JPA Server Starter.
+Matchbox is an open-source FHIR server based on the HAPI FHIR JPA Server Starter and developed by ahdis.
 It offers several key features and functionalities:

 1. Implementation Guide Support: Matchbox can pre-load FHIR implementation guides from package servers for